Skip to content

 Generics

-Add type parameters after the function name with <T>:
+Declare type parameters after the function name:

 fun identity<T>(value: T) T {